PlayEcomony-Microservices/Play.Inventory/README.md

 # PlayEconomy.Play.Inventory

-Microservice to facilitate inventory functionality to Play Econonmy.
+Microservice to facilitate inventory functionality to Play Economy.

 ## Create and Publish Play.Inventory.Contracts package to GitHub